 Molly Stewart Fund

 The purpose of the Molly Stewart Fund is to help defray expenses of attending Continental Congress for the TSDAR Outstanding Junior.
-This is funded through chapter and individual contributions.
-The state is currently giving $500 to the Outstanding Junior, but the Tennessee Society hopes to increase the financial award to a level that will cover the total travel and lodging expense of the trip to Continental Congress when the Outstanding Junior is able to attend in the year of her award.
+This is funded through state, chapter and individual contributions.